 ◆ DO NOT attend practice if you are feeling sick or have a temperature.
 DO NOT attend practice if you are under guidelines to quarantine due to exposure or sickness.

-◆ If a family does not feel comfortable participating at this time due to potential exposure or high risk exposure please excuse them from participating without repercussions.
+◆ If a family does not feel comfortable participating at this time due to potential exposure or high risk exposure please excuse them from participating without repercussions

 ➔ INSURANCE: Members should note that SDYSA’s general liability insurance coverage is in place but does not cover contracted illness such as Covid-19.
 In addition, there is no coverage for any tournaments that would be held before August 1st.

 ➔ ENFORCEMENT: All recommendations laid out by SDYSA, the CDC, and US Youth Soccer are solely recommendations and guidelines.
 SDYSA does not have the ability to enforce these measures so we are relying heavily on all club leadership to put player’s health and safety first and foremost when working on returning to play.

-➔ PHASES: This situation has been fluid and ever changing so in order to ensure the safety of our members SDYSA will be developing phases of returning to play.
-At this time with Phase 1 we are simply laying out guidelines for getting back to training in person and in small groups with social distancing protocols.
+➔ PHASES: This situation has been fluid and ever changing so in order to ensure the safety of our members SDYSA will be developing loose phases of returning to play.
+At this time with Phase 1 and Phase 1A we are simply laying out guidelines for getting back to training in person and in small groups with social distancing protocols.
 Further phases will be developed in the near future with club leadership as well as taking into account the current pandemic reach, and local government regulations.
 We appreciate your feedback on these as they are developed, as well as your patience as we all work through this together.